Formatting

 You have the option to add document formatting services to your project.
 If you are not familiar with all the tools in Word or do not have time to perfect the format, I can help.

 These services are available only for a document I’m editing for you.
-You can request formatting at the beginning or end of the project, and I’ll give you an estimate of the additional time.
+You can request formatting any time during or after the editing work, and I’ll give you an estimate of the additional time.

 Potential formatting tasks: